DidoHZ/TextEditor/README.md

 # TextEditor
-Text Editor with javafx using (scene builder)
+Text Editor with javafx using (scene builder) incomplete.